LIFT Open Market Shared Equity

 • If you are self-employed, a copy of your last year’s accounts or most recent SA302 tax form

-We recommend that you speak with an Independent Financial Adviser or Mortgage Adviser before applying to the scheme as you are required to provide a Mortgage Promise or Mortgage Agreement in Principle along with your application.
+We recommend speaking to an Independent Financial Adviser or Mortgage Adviser before applying to the scheme.

 There are currently 14 lenders offering mortgages for the OMSE scheme: